This course may be taken prior to or during the same term.

 A University withdrawal does not cancel the veteran's responsibility to pay the deferment.
 A veteran must submit a fee appeal explaining the circumstances behind the request.
 This is not an automatic approval.

 University academic standing is discussed in the Academic Policies section of the Catalog.
-However, students receiving veterans' benefits are held to the additional requirements set forth below.
+However, students receiving veterans' benefits must meet the requirements listed below consistent with UWF’s academic policies.

-A student’s VA benefits will be terminated if the student’s cumulative GPA remains less than a 3.0 for more than two consecutive semesters.
+A student’s VA benefits will be terminated if the student’s cumulative GPA remains less than a 3.0 for three consecutive semesters.
 The MVRC will notify the DVA of unsatisfactory progress and educational benefits will be terminated.